Feature Support in PubSub+ Messaging APIs

 Partitioned queues allow you to easily scale the number of consumer applications in your event mesh.
 PubSub+ event brokers ensure that all related events are delivered to the same consumer in the correct sequence and can re-balance the event stream when you add or remove consumers.

-- For a general overview, see Partitioned Queues.
+- For a general overview of partitioned queues, see Partitioned Queues.

 - For details about setting the partition key, see Publishing to and Consuming from Partitioned Queues and Partitioned Queue Feature Interactions.